 The Company Secretary attends all Board and Board Committee meetings.
-The Company Secretary administers, attends and prepares minutes of the Board and Board Committee meetings, and assists in ensuring that Board procedures are followed and reviewed in accordance with the Company's Articles of Association so that the Board functions effectively and the relevant rules and regulations applicable to the Company are complied with.
+The Company Secretary administers, attends and prepares minutes of the Board and Board Committee meetings, and assists in ensuring that Board procedures are followed and reviewed in accordance with the Company's Constitution so that the Board functions effectively and the relevant rules and regulations applicable to the Company are complied with.
 The Company Secretary's role is to advise the Board on all governance matters, ensuring that legal and regulatory requirements, as well as Board policies and procedures are complied with.
 The appointment and the removal of the Company Secretary are subject to the Board's approval.

 Should Directors, whether as a group or individually, require professional advice, the Company shall upon the direction of the Board, appoint a professional advisor selected by such Director(s).
 The costs of such service shall be borne by the Company.